Chen-XueWen/PrincipalComponentAnalysis/Readme.md

 ![Alt_text](https://github.com/Chen-XueWen/PrincipalComponentAnalysis/blob/master/Reconstruct.jpg)

 #### Conclusion
 When you perform PCA, you will see that each images becomes only k dimension as opposed to the 32x32 pixels which can be detrimental (if large amount of images: talking about millions here) when we input it directly to a macahine learning algorithm.
-Hence it is wise to reduce the dimension such that it sufficiently represent the dataset and not destroying its integrity while compressing it.
+Hence it is wise to reduce the dimension such that it sufficiently represent/compress the dataset and retain its integrity.